 Roll basil leaves into a cylinder and thinly cut lengthwise into a chiffonade.
 Set aside.

-Cook the spaghetti in the water and remove when it is just shy of al dente—depending on the pasta, 3 minutes for fresh, 10 minutes for dried.
+Cook spaghetti in the water and remove when it is just shy of al dente—depending on the pasta, 3 minutes for fresh, 10 minutes for dried.

 Adjust the seasoning and serve immediately.

-For the tomato sauce (yields 2 cups): Place a pot of water on the stove and bring to a boil.
+For the Tomato Sauce (yields 2 cups): Place a pot of water on the stove and bring to a boil.
 Prepare an ice bath by placing ice in a bowl and filling with cold water.
 Core tomatoes with a paring knife, and discard cores.
 Score the bottom of each tomato with an "X." When water has come to a boil, place tomatoes in water and leave for 15 seconds, until skin begins to split away.
 Transfer to ice bath.
 When cool, peel with paring knife.

 Cut tomatoes in half lengthwise.
 Remove seeds with your thumb, and set seeded tomatoes aside.
 Reserve seeds and excess juices.
 If using canned tomatoes, seed in the same way.

-Allow the tomatoes to cook for a few minutes until they begin to soften, then smash them with a potato masher.
+Allow tomatoes to cook for a few minutes until they begin to soften, then smash them with a potato masher.
 If the consistency is particularly thick, strain excess tomato juices for seeds and add to pot.
 Allow tomatoes to cook 30 to 45 minutes over medium heat, smashing and stirring occasionally.

 Remove the sauce from the heat and adjust the seasoning with additional salt, as needed.